-Because yes, Christ's death for our sins actually had to apply to all humanity (and hence guarantee the general salvation of all humanity), as Paul also made clear when he expanded on all this later in the same chapter by writing that just as "in Adam all die, even so in Christ shall all be made alive."520 Many Christians assume that Paul was simply referring to being resurrected here (based on the fact that the main point of this chapter is the resurrection of the dead), but we know that everyone who Paul said will be "made alive" includes those who will never die,521 such as the members of the body of Christ who will still be living at the time they're caught up together in the air to meet the Lord when He comes for His body,522 not to mention the members of the Israel of God who will still be alive at the Second Coming and who will remain alive - thanks to the tree of life - until the time they're finally also made immortal, so being "made alive" (translated from a future-tense variation of ζωοποιέω/"dzo-op-oy-eh'-o," which is the same Greek word that "quickened" is translated from - and which, yes, literally just means "to give life," but which is almost exclusively used figuratively523 in the Bible524 to refer to being made immortal525) obviously can't simply be referring to resurrection (which is an entirely different word, translated from the Greek word ἀνάστασις/"an-as'-tas-is" instead) because not everyone Paul said will be "made alive" will actually die and be resurrected (yes, that the dead will be physically resurrected was Paul's main point in this chapter, but he used his Gospel to prove this point, and in doing so ended up covering details that went far beyond just resurrection, including elements that
+Because yes, Christ's death for our sins actually had to apply to all humanity (and hence guarantee the general salvation of all humanity), as Paul also made clear when he expanded on all this later in the same chapter by writing that just as "in Adam all die, even so in Christ shall all be made alive."
+523 Many Christians assume that Paul was simply referring to being resurrected here (based on the fact that the main point of this chapter is the resurrection of the dead), but we know that everyone who Paul said will be "made alive" includes those who will never die,524 such as the members of the body of Christ who will still be living at the time they're caught up together in the air to meet the Lord when He comes for His body,525 not to mention the members of the Israel of God who will still be alive at the Second Coming and who will remain alive - thanks to the tree of life - until the time they're finally also made immortal, so being "made alive" (translated from a future-tense variation of ζωοποιέω/"dzo-op-oy-eh'-o," which is the same Greek word that "quickened" is translated from - and which, yes, literally just means "to give life," but which is almost exclusively used figuratively526 in the Bible527 to refer to having one's mortal body be made

-520 For as in Adam all die, even so in Christ shall all be made alive. - 1 Corinthians 15:22
+523 For as in Adam all die, even so in Christ shall all be made alive. - 1 Corinthians 15:22

-521 Behold, I shew you a mystery; We shall not all sleep, but we shall all be changed, in a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed. - 1 Corinthians 15:51-52
+524 Behold, I shew you a mystery; We shall not all sleep, but we shall all be changed, in a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed. - 1 Corinthians 15:51-52

-522 For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord. - 1 Thessalonians 4:16-17
+525 For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord. - 1 Thessalonians 4:16-17 immortal528) obviously can't simply be referring to resurrection (which is an entirely different word, translated from the Greek word ἀνάστασις/"an-as'-tas-is" instead) because not everyone Paul said will be "made alive" will actually die and be resurrected (yes, that the dead will be physically resurrected was Paul's main point in this chapter, but he used his Gospel to prove this point, and in doing so ended up covering details that went far beyond just resurrection, including elements that apply to those who won't be resurrected - because they'll never actually drop dead - as well).

-523 For as the Father raiseth up the dead, and quickeneth them; even so the Son quickeneth whom he will. - John 5:21 apply to those who won't be resurrected - because they'll never actually drop dead - as well).
+$^{^{526}}$ For as the Father raiseth up the dead, and quickeneth them; even so the Son quickeneth whom he will. - John 5:21

-524 But if the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also quicken your mortal bodies by his Spirit that dwelleth in you. - Romans 8:11
+527 But if the Spirit of him that raised up Jesus from the dead dwell in you, he that raised up Christ from the dead shall also quicken your mortal bodies by his Spirit that dwelleth in you. - Romans 8:11